Spain Travel Budget - Visit Spain on a Budget or Travel in Style

 How much do package tours cost in Spain?

-• The average price for an organized tour package in Spain is $248 per day.
-While every tour varies by total price, length, destinations, and quality, this is the daily average cost of tours in Spain based on our analysis of available guided tour packages throughout the country.
+The average price for an organized tour package in Spain is $228 per day.
+While every tour varies by total price, length, number of destinations, and quality, this is the daily average price based on our analysis of available guided tours.

 Independent Travel

-How expensive is Spain?
-How much money do I need for Spain?
+How much money do I need for a trip to Spain?

-How much does a trip to Spain cost?
-Is Spain cheap or expensive?
-The average Spain trip cost is broken down by category here for Independent travelers.
-All of these Spain prices are calculated from the budgets of real travelers to find the price of travel.
+The average Spain trip cost is broken down by category here for independent travelers.
+All of these Spain travel prices are calculated from the budgets of real travelers.

 Accommodation Budget in Spain